compulim/BotFramework-WebChat/packages/acs-chat-adapter/README.md

 -  Recommend to use `EventTarget` instead of `onStateChange`/`offStateChange`
 -  `sequenceId` is a string, but the content is a number
+-  Event listener code will be much simpler if it allow us to "add event listener" before async completion of "startRealtimeNotifications"
+   -  What's more, it is weird to throw exception on attaching event listeners

 ## Regarding send message function signature